-- Endowment investment income earned in excess of the University's spending policy; - Capital gifts and grants restricted or designated for capital expenditures or long-term investment (e.g., endowment gifts); - Split-interest agreements' net investment earnings and other gains or losses primarily related to annuity liabilities determined at net present value; - Prior service costs or credits and actuarial gains or losses of the postretirement healthcare plan.
+- Endowment investment income earned in excess of the University's spending policy; - Gift and grants restricted or designated for capital expenditures or long-term investment (e.g., endowment gifts); - Split-interest agreements' net investment earnings and other gains or losses primarily related to annuity liabilities determined at net present value; - Other gains or losses such as sale, exchange, disposal, or retirement of long lived assets (e.g. property and equipment) or long term liabilities (e.g., notes payable): - Donor modifications of gift restrictions, such as gifts restricted for long-term investment that, by agreement, are then required to be permanently invested; - Actuarial gains or losses of the postretirement healthcare plan.